MicrosoftDocs/WSL/WSL/install-on-server.md

 Before you can run Linux distros on Windows, you must enable the "Windows Subsystem for Linux" optional feature and reboot.

-1. Open PowerShell as Administrator and run:
+Open PowerShell as Administrator and run:
     ```powershell
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
     ```

-2. Restart your computer when prompted. **This reboot is required** in order to ensure that WSL can initiate a trusted execution environment.
+Restart your computer when prompted. **This reboot is required** in order to ensure that WSL can initiate a trusted execution environment.

 **If you're looking for 100% system call compatibility and faster IO performance, install WSL2!**
 > WSL 2 is only available in Windows 10 builds 18917 or higher

 ## For WSL2, enable the 'Virtual Machine Platform' optional component

-You will need to make sure that you have both the Windows Subsystem for Linux and the Virtual Machine Platform optional components installed.
+Ensure the 'Virtual Machine Platform' optional component is installed.
 You can do that by running the following command in PowerShell:

 ```powershell
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart